inlinedio/ikv-store/README.md

 These benchmarks were performed by a multi-threaded client machine which made blocking calls to the underlying database.
 For a constant load (queries-per-second), we note down the response-time of both databases (avg/P99/etc).
 We tested "get" performance i.e. given a primary-key and a field/attribute name - fetch the field's value.
 IKV is inherently built for multithreaded use, for Redis we used a 16 shard, single-node Redis Cluster to ensure fairness.
 The report linked above has details about hardware and testing methodology.

 ## Developer Documentation
-Detailed documentation about data-modeling, best practices and language specific SDKs and more: **[docs.inlined.io](https://docs.inlined.io)**
+Detailed documentation about data-modeling, best practices and language specific client SDKs and more: **[docs.inlined.io](https://docs.inlined.io)**

-## Onboarding
-IKV is an embedded database on top of a backend data layer (**IKV Cloud**).
-You need an IKV cloud account and a provisioned IKV store to start using it in your application.
-All provisioning related communication can be done by contacting **onboarding@inlined.io**.
-Store provisioning takes 1-3 hours.

-## Pricing
+## Using IKV
+IKV is an embedded database, but it is built on top of a data-plane (streams, block storage & config endpoints) which propagates new data to the embedded database instances.
+You can either use the data-plane hosted by inlined.io (IKV cloud) or self-host.

+### IKV Cloud (data-plane hosted by inlined.io)
-Unlimited read quota, pay only for the amount of data you store ($ per GB/month).
-We offer a free-tier for small data volumes.
+Use IKV in cloud enviornments - AWS, Azure, Google Cloud or on-prem.
+You need an IKV Cloud account and a provisioned IKV store to start - by contacting **onboarding@inlined.io** or booking an appointment at [https://inlined.io](https://inlined.io).
+IKV Cloud is a paid fully-managed service - where you get unlimited read quota, pay only for the amount of data you store ($ per GB/month).

-Pricing details can be requested based on quota requirements by contacting **onboarding@inlined.io**
+### Self Hosted (Coming soon)
+Host the containerized data-plane in your private cloud.

 ## Architecture
 <p align="center">